 The Literary Arts Collective supports the authors, editors, and publishers of tomorrow.
 From development to distribution, our staff creates a nurturing and sustainable environment for students to produce marketable literary journals.
 1888 is dedicated to educating students about the publishing industry so they have the resources and tools to rewrite the model.

 When you publish with 1888, you get more than professional, cost-competitive, on-demand printing, you get a multidimensional literary relationship that affords access to our network of industry professionals and to our hard-earned expertise.
 The 1888 family is here to support your ideas while sharing our resources throughout the educational process.
 We welcome you to join our community as an active contributor.
-Please complete the following form to request an estimate.

 Our staff believes in building lasting relationships with community partners.
 We look to join forces with academic institutions, associated businesses, local libraries and cultural centers to form an active and support coalition dedicated to growing the literary arts in our communities.
 Through collaboration, our network continues to grow and we consider our friends your friends.